jay5oh33rn/FHIR-Works-2024/README.md

+# Aura Mind Project Introduction

+Aura Mind is our project to help people with mental health care using the NHS app.
+It adds a new part to the app for mental health.
+Users can manage appointments, talk directly to health care teams, and use an AI chatbot, Aura Mind, for quick advice.
+The chatbot checks on users and alerts health teams if needed.
+Our goal is to make getting help easier and faster.

+**Team Members:**
+- Simran Goel (simran.goel.23@ucl.ac.uk)
+- Aiden Li (yiliu.li.23@ucl.ac.uk)
+- Guangqian Ma (guangqian.ma.23@ucl.ac.uk)
+- Xinyi Wu (xinyi.xinyi.23@ucl.ac.uk)
+- Felicia Ong (felicia.hui.23@ucl.ac.uk)
+- Joshua Soh (soh.soh.23@ucl.ac.uk)

+# Running Aura Mind

 > **Note**: The code currently uses a placeholder server address `192.168.0.1`.
 Before executing these codes, ensure to update this address to your actual server location.

-# Running Aura Mind

 ## Prerequisites
 - Docker Engine 25.0 installed on the machine.